 - Endangers the health or safety of occupants.

-The seller will need to communicate any defects they know about in a disclosure statement that they give to you before you sign the purchase agreement.
+The home seller will need to communicate any defects they know about in a disclosure statement before you sign the purchase agreement.
 This disclosure statement is not a contract, however, meaning it does not legally guarantee that nothing is wrong with the property.
-It is simply a list of all the issues the property has that the seller knows about.
+It is simply a list of all the issues the property has that the seller knew about.

 However, the disclosure statement does contain language that protects you from fraud.
-In other words, if a seller says a certain part of the home is in working order even though they know it is not, this constitutes fraud, and the law does not shield them from liability.
+If a seller knowingly lies about part of the home being in working order, this constitutes fraud.
+Therefor, the law does not shield them from liability.
 This type of fraud is called intentional misrepresentation.

 What Are Your Options?

-If the disclosure statement or purchase contract stated that something in the house is fully functional when it actually isn’t, your first option may be a demand letter.
-Sellers and brokers can be highly motivated to avoid litigation, which means you may be able to obtain compensation without going to court.
+If the disclosure statement or purchase contract wrongly claimed that something in the house is fully functional, your first option is a demand letter.
+Sellers and brokers are highly motivated to avoid litigation.
+Therefor, you may be able to obtain compensation without going to court.
 If a demand letter will not suffice, you may need to file suit.

 This is where hiring an experienced attorney is critical.
-A legal professional can help you draft a demand letter in a way that gives you the highest possible likelihood of success.
-If the demand letter fails, they can represent you in court, presenting your case in positive lighting and working the law to your advantage.
+A legal professional can help you draft a demand letter to give you the highest likelihood of success.
+If the demand letter fails, they can represent you in court.
+An experienced attorney can present your case in a positive light and work the law to your advantage.